Skip to content

 Assigning list[Apple] to list[Fruit] would invalidate the type of apples, because there is now something that's not an Apple among them.
 In other words, if we once again consider the allowed operations on types: x: list[Fruit] allows x.append(Fruit()) or x.append(Banana()), while x: list[Apple] does not, so list[Apple] is not assignable to list[Fruit].

-Is there a structured way of knowing which types are covariant, contravariant and invariant?
+Is there a structured way of knowing which types are covariant, contravariant and invariant besides just thinking really hard?
 Yes, it will be discussed in a later chapter, after we cover making our own generic classes.
 But, for a back of the napkin draft of the full truth, consider this rule:

 Napkin Rule